armanalaa/FSM-CM-SLR/README.md

-# Functional Size Measurement with Conceptual Models: A Systematic Literature Review

-This repository contains scripts, data, and results supporting the paper:

-*Functional Size Measurement with Conceptual Models: A Systematic Literature Review* by Ala Arman et al.
+# This repository contains scripts, data, and results supporting the paper: *Functional Size Measurement with Conceptual Models: A Systematic Literature Review* by Ala Arman et al.

 ## Project Background